-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage comes down to a single number.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
-The original FICO was developed by Fair Isaac and Company.
+The three credit reporting agencies use slightly different formulas to build a credit score.
+The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary from one agency to another, the differences aren't huge; they all use the following factors in calculating a score:
+While the formulas vary, all of the agencies use the following to calculate your score:

-- Late Payments - Do you have a history of late payments?
+- Payment History - Do you have a history of late payments?

-- Credit Card Balances - How many accounts do you hold?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?

 Raising your credit score

-What can you do to raise your FICO score?
+What can you do to improve your FICO score?
 Unfortunately, not much.
-Despite what you hear from "credit repair" companies, the FICO score is calculated from your lifetime credit history, so it's not possible to raise it significantly in the short term.
-You should, of course, remove any incorrect reporting from your credit report; this is the only way to quickly improve your credit score.
+Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
+You must, of course, appeal for the credit agency to remove any incorrect reporting on your credit report, which is the only way to quickly improve your credit score.

-To raise your FICO score, you've got to obtain the credit reports that are used to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+To improve your FICO score, you've got to have the credit reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that offered the first FICO credit score, sells FICO scores on its website: myFICO.com.
+For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
+Also available are information and tools that can help you understand how to improve your FICO score.

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.